epiverse-connect/ctv-analysis/README.md

 To do so, edit the name of the Task View to analyse in `settings.yml`

+Alternatively, you can also provide a custom list of packages, whithout needing to rely on a Task View, in the `packages` field of `settings.yml`.

 ## For contributing

 This project is open to contributions.
 Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for more information.